apel/rest/doc/admin.md

 * `yaml/accounting-server-rc.yaml`      - This configures the replication controller for the APEL Server service
 * `yaml/accounting-server-service.yaml` - This is the APEL server service

+## Exposed ports

+80   - used by the APEL server service, by the Apache server 443  - used by the APEL server service, by the Apache server (for HTTOS) 3306 - used by the APEL server service and the MySQL service

 ## Interacting with Running Docker Containers on Kubernetes

 To do this, you must first install kubectl (See https://coreos.com/kubernetes/docs/latest/configure-kubectl.html for a guide how to do this)